 Deb is regularly commissioned to design and deliver bespoke courses in Coaching Skills for Leadership & RD1st Action Learning: most recently for: LASeR (Lebanon), Zakheref (Jordan), E.U.N.I.C (Amman), The Young Women’s Trust, The Cultural Enterprise Office (Glasgow), The EXTEND Leadership Programme, The British Psychological Society, Creative Scotland, The Clore Short Course and the Clore Fellowship Residential at Bore Place.
 In 2015 she worked with Ruwwad, the Youth Empowerment Programme for Jordan, Lebanon, Egypt and Palestine and also worked with LOYAC in Kuwait.

 She achieved full membership with the Association for Coaching (AC) in 2005, is a BBC Accredited Coach and was shortlisted for the ‘Award for Influence’ at AC in 2010.
-Deb holds a B’Ed (Hons) with a specialism in Child Psychology and achieved a Cognitive Behavioural Therapy diploma in 2016.
+Deb holds a B’Ed (Hons) with a specialism in Child Psychology and achieved a Cognitive Behavioural Therapy diploma in 2016 and a Counselling Skills for Bereavement diploma in 2019.
 She was awarded an M.B.E. (for services to young people) in 2004.

 Isabel Mortimer – RD1st Trainer & Coach